 This is how to do Power Apps combo box color customizing.

-In this section, we’ll look at how to change the background color of a Power Apps Combo box control.
+In this section, we’ll look at how to change the background color of a Power Apps combo box control.

 Suppose, we will select the light purple color.
-Once we select the color, we can see it will be applied to the background of the Combo box control shown below:
+Once we select the color, we can see it will be applied to the background of the combo box control shown below:

 Do you want to work with Power apps combo box rounded corner radius?
 To answer your question, Microsoft does not provide this functionality in the Power Apps Combo box control.
 But there is another manual way by which we can build a rounded corner radius in a Power Apps combo box control.